 How Can Content Marketing Help Your Small Business?

-You’ve created a professional and welcoming commercial website.
+You’ve created a professional and luxurious commercial website.
 You’ve signed up for your favorite social media accounts and are generating buzz about your business.
 Great!
 Now that you’ve got some traffic coming your way, it’s time to turn curious potential customers into loyal repeat business.
 How do you do that?
 Through content marketing.

 What is Content Marketing?

 Content marketing is a strategy in which the business creates and shares material that promotes their brand and builds interest in their products or services.
-This can include social media updates, blog posts, and the creation of videos and images.
+This can include SEO copywriting, social media updates, blog posts, and the creation of videos and images.
 Basically, instead of directly trying to sell something to people you hope will be interested, you organically draw potential customers in.

 Why Do Content Marketing?